AleGL92/Pandas/README.md

   5. Grouping and sorting, to count or agregate in a similar way to SQL.
   6. Data types and dealing with missing values.
   7. Renaming and combining different CSV files.

+There's also another test I took, to practise dictionaries in Python.